muntakim181/Stoic-Bangla/README.md

 ## Contributing

 Contributions are highly encouraged!
 If you spot a translation that could be more accurate, sound more natural, or capture the Stoic vibe better, please help improve the database.

-1. Fork the repository
-2. Modify the JSON file with your improved translations
-3. Commit your changes (`git commit -m 'Improve translation for quote ID X'`)
-4. Push to the branch (`git push origin main`)
-5. Open a Pull Request

-## Getting Started

-*(Note: Add your specific installation or setup instructions here, depending on the framework you used for the frontend!)*

 ---
 **Author:** [Muntakim181](https://github.com/muntakim181)